How Much Space Should I Leave Open Around My Furnace?

 • Used filters

-If you have a cat, situate your litter box elsewhere.
+If you have a cat, put your litter box in another room.
 Cat urine contains ammonia, which could corrode your furnace’s heat exchanger.
-Plus, the furnace could spread the stinky odors around your home.
+Plus, the furnace could spread the smelly odors throughout your home.

-You should also routinely vacuum by your furnace to stop dust from accumulating.
+You should also frequently clean near your furnace to stop dust from building up.

 Related: Is it Time for Furnace Service or Replacement?

-Whether you need furnace replacement or annual maintenance in Alliance, Jack's Heating, Cooling, Stoves & Fireplaces can expertly handle your needs.
-Our highly trained technicians can repair any HVAC model or brand.
+Whether you want furnace replacement or annual maintenance in Alliance, Jack's Heating, Cooling, Stoves & Fireplaces can expertly take care of your needs.
+Our highly trained technicians can fix any heating equipment model or brand.